 “A Field Guide to the Birds of Thailand and South East Asia by Craig Robson”

-I bought this book for bird watching in Nepal, but it goes for all over SE Asia
+I bought this book for bird watching in Thailand, but it goes for all over SE Asia

 Places to visit